Architecture

 Write Operations

 When performing mutating operations on the file system (including writes, renames, and directory changes), Regatta first stages this data on its high-speed caching layer to provide strong consistency to other file clients.
-Regatta will then asyncronously persist these changes to the backing S3 bucket, generally within 5 minutes.
+Regatta will then asynchronously persist these changes to the backing S3 bucket, generally within 5 minutes.
 If Regatta detects multiple write operations to the same backing S3 object, it will batch these operations into a single upload to minimize requests and reduce costs.

 Regatta’s high-speed cache automatically expands to the working set size of your application.
 By default, Regatta will keep data that has been read or written in the cache for up to 1 hour.